ngndang/Slice-Manager/README.md

-# Slice-Manager
+# Slice Manager

-An Aseprite script for managing large amount of slices
+Slice Manager is an Aseprite script for managing large amount of slices quickly

 <br />